 Five years ago, in October 2020, the ErinnerungsWerkstatt München e.
 V. (Munich Remembrance Workshop) was founded.
 It is a non-profit association run exclusively by volunteers who are deeply interested in the fates of Munich victims of the Nazi regime.
 They meticulously reconstruct the life stories of Munich citizens who did not fit into the National Socialists' worldview.
 To date, the life stories of over 100 women, men and children have been researched.

 The biographies are about people who were persecuted and murdered for a variety of reasons, who fled abroad to escape persecution or who committed suicide out of despair.
 The aim is not only to describe the suffering of these people, but also to remember their lives before persecution, their professional careers, and their families.
 The ErinnerungsWerkstatt is closely linked to the Memorial Signs.
-To mark its fifth anniversary, we are placing Memorial Signs for 14 people whose biographies have been researched and written by the ErinnerungsWerkstatt:
+To mark its fifth anniversary, Memorial Signs for 14 people whose biographies have been researched and written by the ErinnerungsWerkstatt were placed.

 Flora Fromm, Siegfried Gerstle, Emil Loeb, Alice and Isidor Neuburger, Max and Lilly Rothschild, Ignaz Velisch, Alice Jaffé, and Agathe, Anneliese and Klaus-Robert van Wien were considered Jewish under the racist Nuremberg Laws.
 They were forced out of their professions, humiliated and marginalised by the Nazis.